-City planners have also started using the machizukuri approach.
-This Japanese word means "town-planning."
-Machizukuri involves empowering local neighborhoods and smaller villages in the outlying prefectures to create green community spaces, plant trees, and preserve natural resources.
-Restaurants, medical clinics, grocery stores, libraries, community activity centers, and post offices are planned and built so that neighborhood residents can walk to these services from their homes.
+City planners have also begun the concept of machizukuri.
+This Japanese word means "town-planning," and it involves the empowerment of local neighborhoods and smaller villages in the outlying prefectures to create green community spaces, plant trees, and preserve natural resources.
+Restaurants, medical clinics, grocery stores, libraries, community activity centers, and post offices are being planned and built so that neighborhood residents can walk to these services from their homes.

-While Tokyo has made progress in managing many population-related issues, there are still concerns.
+While Tokyo has made progress in managing many population-related issues, concerns continue.
 Air pollution and waste management are current issues.
 Some progress has been made in reducing auto emissions, but factory emissions remain at higher levels.